GSA/cio-council/_posts/2018-06-07-TMF-awards.md

 ---
 layout: blog
-body-class: home
 title: Technology Modernization Board Awards First Round Of Funding For Modernizing Agency Technology
+description: The Technology Modernization Board, chaired by the Federal Chief Information Officer in the Office of Management and Budget, announced its first round of funding awards under the Technology Modernization Fund (TMF).
+date: 2018-06-07
-blog-date: June 07, 2018
+display-date: 07 June 2018
-blog-author: Office of the Federal Chief Information Officer
+author: Office of the Federal Chief Information Officer
-blog-title:
-permalink: /2018/06/07/First-TMF-Awards/
-background-image: /assets/img/grey.background.png
-hero-text: Technology Modernization Board Awards First Round Of Funding For Modernizing Agency Technology
-hero-byline:
-hero-button-text:
-hero-button-link:
-banner-heading:
-banner-text:
-banner-button-text:
-banner-button-link:
+tags: 2018 tmf
+image:
+thumbnail-image: /assets/img/CIO-council-Logo-silver1.png
 ---
 Washington, D.C. - The Technology Modernization Board, chaired by the Federal Chief Information Officer in the Office of Management and Budget, announced its first round of funding awards under the Technology Modernization Fund (TMF).
 TMF was authorized by Congress as a mechanism to finance technology modernization efforts across the Federal Government.